Nikolai Luzin: Luzin affair of 1936

-On 21 November 1930, the declaration of the "initiative group" of the Moscow Mathematical Society which consisted of Luzin's former students Lazar Lyusternik and Lev Schnirelmann along with Alexander Gelfond and Lev Pontryagin claimed that “there appeared active counter-revolutionaries among mathematicians”.
+On 21 November 1930, the declaration of the "initiative group" of the Moscow Mathematical Society which consisted of Luzin's former students Lazar Lyusternik and Lev Schnirelmann along with Alexander Gelfond and Lev Pontryagin claimed that "there appeared active counter-revolutionaries among mathematicians".
 Some of these mathematicians were pointed out, including the advisor of Luzin, Dmitri Egorov.
 In September 1930, Egorov was arrested on the basis of his religious beliefs.
 He then left the position of director of the Moscow Mathematical Society and was replaced by Ernst Kolman.
 As a result, Luzin left the Moscow Mathematical Society and Moscow State University.
 Egorov died on 10 September 1931, after a hunger strike initiated in prison.
 In 1931, Kolman brought the first complaint against Luzin.

 In 1936 the Great Purge began.
 Millions of people were arrested or executed, including leading members of the intelligentsia.
 In July–August of that year, Luzin was criticized in Pravda in a series of anonymous articles whose authorship later was attributed to Kolman.
-It was alleged that Luzin published “would-be scientific papers”, “felt no shame in declaring the discoveries of his students to be his own achievements”, and stood close to the ideology of the “black hundreds”, orthodoxy, and monarchy “fascist-type modernized but slightly.”
+It was alleged that Luzin published "would-be scientific papers", "felt no shame in declaring the discoveries of his students to be his own achievements", and stood close to the ideology of the "black hundreds", orthodoxy, and monarchy "fascist-type modernized but slightly."
 One of the complaints was that he published his major results in foreign journals.

-The article triggered a special hearing on Luzin's case by the Commission of the Academy of Sciences of the USSR, where the allegations were reviewed and formalized.
-At the hearing, Aleksandrov, Lyusternik, Khinchin, Kolmogorov and some other students of Luzin accused him of plagiarism from Pyotr Novikov and Mikhail Suslin and various forms of misconduct, which included denying promotions to Kolmogorov and Khinchin.
-According to some researchers, Aleksandrov and Kolmogorov had been involved in a homosexual relationship in the 1930s, a fact the police used to pressure them into testifying against their former teacher.
+The article triggered a special hearing on Luzin's case by the Commission of the Academy of Sciences of the Soviet Union, where the allegations were reviewed and formalized.
+At the hearing, Alexandrov, Lyusternik, Khinchin, Kolmogorov and some other students of Luzin accused him of plagiarism from Pyotr Novikov and Mikhail Suslin and various forms of misconduct, which included denying promotions to Kolmogorov and Khinchin.
+According to some researchers, Alexandrov and Kolmogorov had been involved in a homosexual relationship in the 1930s, a fact the police used to pressure them into testifying against their former teacher.
 Sergei Sobolev, Gleb Krzhizhanovsky and Otto Schmidt incriminated Luzin with charges of disloyalty to Soviet power.
 The methods of political insinuations and slander had been used against the old Muscovite professorship already several years before the article in Pravda.